Lawmakers Are Far Apart On A New Coronavirus Relief Bill. Here Are 5 Sticking Points

 4. Help for schools to reopen

-McConnell shifted his emphasis in the last couple of weeks to note that the next package will not only need to address liability issues, but will have to include help for schools.
+McConnell shifted his emphasis in the past couple of weeks to note that the next package will not only need to address liability issues, but will have to include help for schools.

 The HEROES Act includes $100 billion to fortify school districts' budgets as they work to buy personal protective equipment and other equipment and technology for remote learning, as needed.
 Separately, Democrats included more money for schools in an infrastructure bill they approved recently.